Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Introduction

 Considering the relationship between intersections of quadrics and linear spans also has arithmetic roots.
 The Amer--Brumer theorem (Theorem~\ref{amer-brumer}), which is indispensable for our work, states that the intersection of two quadrics has a rational point if and only if the linear system of quadrics (or pencil of quadrics) has a rational section over $\PP^1$.
-Versions of this theorem also hold for intersections of more quadratic forms, but one must replace points by zero cycles of degree 1, see \cite{colliot-thelene_levine}.
+Versions of this theorem also hold for 0-cycles of degree 1 on intersections of more quadratic forms \cite{colliot-thelene_levine}.
 The general subject is also considered in \cite{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I}.

-Using the above described categorical and algebraic tools of relative homological projective duality and the Morita-invariance of the even Clifford algebra under quadric reduction, we proceed in the relative setting described above: $E$ is a vector bundle of rank $n$ over a smooth scheme $Y$, $\{ Q_i \to Y \}_{i=0}^r$ are quadric fibrations in $\PP(E)$, $X \to Y$ in $\PP(E)$ is their the relative complete intersection, and $Q \to S$ is the associated linear span quadric fibration (over a projective bundle $S \to Y$) with associated even Clifford algebra $\kc_0$.
-Assuming $X$ is a smooth variety and the fibers of $X \to Y$ are Fano (resp.\ Calabi--Yau)---which is satisfied when $2r+2<n$ (resp.\ $2r+2=n$)---we obtain a semiorthogonal decomposition
+Using the above described categorical and algebraic tools, we proceed in the relative setting described above.
+Assuming $X$ is a smooth projective variety and the generic fiber of $X \to Y$ is Fano (resp.\ Calabi--Yau)---a condition that is satisfied when $2r+2<n$ (resp.\ $2r+2=n$)---we obtain a semiorthogonal decomposition

 where $\Db(Y)_i \simeq \Db(Y)$ for $1 \leq i \leq n-2r$ (resp.\ an equivalence $\Db(S,\kc_0) \simeq \Db(X)$).
 The category $\Db(S,\kc_0)$ is then the important component $\cat{A}_X$ of $\Db(X)$ remarked on earlier.
-Moreover, if $Q \to S$ admits a regular section, we can more closely examine the relationship between $\Db(X)$ and $\Db(Q)$ by performing quadric reduction.
-In the cases we consider, such sections are guaranteed by the work of \cite{alekseev:dP4} and by the theory of quadratic forms (see Lemma~\ref{lem:C_2}) or the general results of \cite{campana_peternell_pukhlikov} and \cite{graber_harris_starr}.
+Moreover, if $Q \to S$ admits a smooth section, we can more closely examine the relationship between $\Db(X)$ and $\Db(Q)$ by performing quadric reduction.
+In the cases we consider, such sections are guaranteed by the work of Alexeev \cite{alekseev:dP4} and by the theory of quadratic forms (see Lemma~\ref{lem:C_2}), or by the general results of \cite{campana_peternell_pukhlikov} and \cite{graber_harris_starr} on fibrations over curves with rationally connected fibers.